Debt Obligations

 On October 22, 2024, the Partnership issued $175.0 million aggregate principal amount of its 5.52% Series A senior notes due October 22, 2029 (the “Notes”), pursuant to a note purchase agreement, dated as of October 22, 2024 (the “Note Purchase Agreement”), in a private placement exempt from registration under the Securities Act.

 The fair value of the Notes, which are recorded at amortized cost, is classified as a Level III valuation within the fair value hierarchy.
-As of March 31, 2026 and 2025, respectively, the carrying value of the Notes, net of debt issuance costs, approximated fair value.
+As of March 31, 2025, the carrying value of the Notes, net of debt issuance costs, approximated fair value.
+There were no Notes outstanding as of March 31, 2024.

 Revolving Credit Facility